Japan's next PM Abe must deliver on economy, cope with China

 "Chinese assertiveness and North Korean provocations nudged the public from its usual post-war complacency toward a new desire to stand up for Japanese sovereignty," he said.

-The Japanese favour moving toward "a more normal nation status" and are not embracing resurgent militarism, added Klingner, a former CIA analyst.
+The Japanese favor moving toward "a more normal nation status" and are not embracing resurgent militarism, added Klingner, a former CIA analyst.

 Abe, expected to be voted in by parliament on December 26, will also have to prove he has learned from the mistakes of his first administration, plagued by scandals and charges of incompetence.